 - 4.1 Community-led planning gives rights and powers for communities to get more involved in planning for their areas.
 It is optional, and is led by a town or parish council, or a community organisation.
-They can take the lead in creating neighbourhood development plans, community plans and orders for planning in their area. - 4.2 The relevant legislation and guidance is contained within: - The Planning and Compulsory Purchase Act 2004 - The Town and Country Planning Act 1990 - The Neighbourhood Planning (General) Regulations 2012 - The Neighbourhood Planning Act 2017 - The National Planning Policy Framework (NPPF) - 4.3 A neighbourhood development plan known as a neighbourhood plan is a planning document which sets out policies for development and use of land in a neighbourhood. - 4.4 Neighbourhood plans, and other community plans or orders, become part of the Local Plan when complete, with equal legal status.
+They can take the lead in creating neighbourhood development plans, community plans and orders for planning in their area. - 4.2 The relevant legislation and guidance is contained within: - The Planning and Compulsory Purchase Act 2004 - The Town and Country Planning Act 1990 (as amended) - The Neighbourhood Planning (General) Regulations 2012 (as amended) - The Neighbourhood Planning Act 2017 - The National Planning Policy Framework (NPPF) - 4.3 A neighbourhood development plan known as a neighbourhood plan is a planning document which sets out policies for development and use of land in a neighbourhood. - 4.4 Neighbourhood plans, and other community plans or orders, become part of the Local Plan when complete, with equal legal status.
 The City Council helps during the preparation stage, and then after submission carries out the remaining stages.
 The following is a summary of the steps needed to produce a plan. - Preparation Neighbourhood Plan Area designation by the City Council - Preparation Group develops the plan in consultation with the community - Group formally consults on draft plan (Regulation 14) - Group amends plan and submits to the City Council - The City Council formally consults (Regulation 16) - The City Council appoints Examiner and provides submitted documents and Regulation 16 responses - Examiner's report received and approved - Referendum in Neighbourhood Area - The City Council formally 'makes' plan as part of the Local Plan

 4.5 During the monitoring period, there were eight neighbourhood plans in development in the Chelmsford City area.
-These are listed in table 5 below.
+These are listed in Table 3 below.
 You can view the application and map for each one and also visit their websites by visiting www.chelmsford.gov.uk/communityplans

-Table 5 - Neighbourhood Plans in progress
+Table 3 - Neighbourhood Plans in progress

-Parish Designation Stage Boreham Designated January 2017 Preparation Stage Broomfield Designated March 2016 Preparation Stage Danbury Designated March 2016 Preparation Stage East Hanningfield Designated September 2019 Preparation Stage Little Baddow Designated January 2017 Preparation Stage Sandon Designated October 2017 Preparation Stage South Woodham Ferrers Designated January 2016 Regulation 14 and 16 consultation complete, Examiner appointed Writtle Designated January 2017 Regulation 14 consultation complete.
-Regulation 16 consultation until April 2021
+Parish Designation Stage Boreham Designated January 2017 Preparation Stage Broomfield Designated March 2016 Preparation Stage Danbury Designated March 2016 Preparation Stage East Hanningfield Designated September 2019 Preparation Stage Little Baddow Designated January 2017 Preparation Stage Sandon Designated October 2017 Preparation Stage South Woodham Ferrers Designated January 2016 Plan Made 8 December 2021 Writtle Designated January 2017 Plan Made 8 December 2021